Confidence Regions for Means of Random Sets using Oriented Distance Functions: Examples

 Image averaging arises in various situations, for example, when multiple images of the same scene are observed or when the acquired images represent objects of the same class and the goal is to determine the average object (shape) that can be described as typical.
-Here we consider the example of image averaging studied in \cite{baddeley:molchanov:98}.
-An original newspaper image (see Figure \ref{fig:bmResults}) was contaminated and then reconstructed using an Ising prior model.
-The details are given in \cite{baddeley:molchanov:98}, Section~6.
-The data consists of 15 independent binary images of the reconstructed image.
+Here we consider an example of image averaging studied in \cite{baddeley:molchanov:98}.
+The data set consists of 15 independent samples of a reconstructed newspaper image (Figure \ref{fig:newsprint1}, left), and is available from \texttt{http://school.maths.uwa.edu.au/homepages/adrian}.
+For details on how the data was generated we refer to \cite{baddeley:molchanov:98}.

-In \cite{baddeley:molchanov:98}, the original image (Figure \ref{fig:bmResults}, left) was reconstructed using the distance-average approach based on the ODF; see Figure (centre) and Figure 6 in \cite{baddeley:molchanov:98}.
-The ODF-reconstruction using the method proposed in \cite{stanberry:j:08} is also shown in Figure \ref{fig:bmResults} (right).
-This reconstruction, which we call the ODF-average here, outperforms the distance-average both in terms of misclassification error and the $L_2$-distance consistent with the distance-average construction~\cite{stanberry:j:08}.